 Seismically Guided Inversion

 To improve the resolution of the EM data, seismic horizons, or other geophysical data, can be used to guide the inversion.
-This guiding is softer than the traditional constrained inversion.
-The inversion is allowed to anticipate a significant change in resistivity at a certain horizon, but remains free to populate the cells in the inversion above this horizon in a manner which best fits the model.
+This guiding is softer than traditional, constrained inversion.
+The inversion is allowed to anticipate a significant change in resistivity at a certain horizon but remains free to populate the cells in the inversion above this horizon in a manner that best fits the model.

 Although guiding can improve the resolution, unconstrained inversion is highly valuable in itself, especially when interpreted in conjunction with dual-sensor broadband GeoStreamer data.
 Unconstrained inversion can highlight prospective structures identified on the seismic.